 By: Lois Lee, MD, MPH, FAAP

 When the weather's nice, many families love spending time near the water.
-Whether your favorite spot is at the ocean or the edge of a river or lake, here are ways to make sure that health hazards don't spoil your good time.
+Whether your favorite spot is at the edge of an ocean, river or lake, here are ways to make sure that health hazards don't spoil your good time.

 Choose a safe spot